RednibCoding/NConio/README.md

-# NConio: Cross-Platform Console I/O Library
+# nconio: Cross-Platform Console I/O Library

-NConio is a single-header, cross-platform library designed to facilitate console I/O operations similar to the classic `conio.h` in DOS.
+nconio is a single-header, cross-platform library designed to facilitate console I/O operations similar to the classic `conio.h` in DOS.
 It aims to provide an easy and intuitive API for tasks such as keyboard input handling, screen coloring, and cursor positioning across Windows, macOS, and Linux.